fpco/safe-exceptions/README.md

 * The `catch` function in this package will not catch async exceptions.
-Please use `catchAsync` if you really want to catch those, though it's usually better to use a function like `bracket` or `withException` with ensure that the thrown exception is rethrown.
+Please use `catchAsync` if you really want to catch those, though it's usually better to use a function like `bracket` or `withException` which ensure that the thrown exception is rethrown.

 ## Caveats